awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/monthly-billed-revenue-report.md

 # Monthly Billed Revenue Report<a name="monthly-billed-revenue-report"></a>

  The monthly billed revenue report provides you authoritative information about billed revenue every month for accounting and other financial reporting purposes\.
-This report shows the total amounts that AWS bills to customers for hourly, annual, or monthly usage of your software\.
+This report shows the total amounts that AWS bills to customers for hourly, annual, or monthly usage of your products\.
 The report has four sections: billed amounts for hourly usage and monthly fees, variable\-length subscriptions, field demonstration usage, and flexible payments\.

 **Important**
 The amounts in this report reflect only revenue that we billed to customers, not amounts that we collected\.